How to Avoid Overtourism: 10 Easy Solutions to Tourism Problems

 The majority of travellers only seem to spend a day or two visiting a city.
 This means overcrowding is all too easy as tourists rush around from place to place because their time is very limited.
 Travelling in this way can have a crushing impact on local’s quality of life, and other tourists for that matter.

-If you stay longer at your destination, there’s suddenly no need to cram everything into a short timeframe.
-You’re able to visit popular tourist attractions during less busy periods, even visit some museums or galleries at night when the day trippers and large tour groups are long gone.
-You’ll be able to have a more enjoyable experience without the overwhelming burden of crowds and getting elbowed in the ribs every few moments!
+If we stay longer at our destination, there’s suddenly no need to cram everything into a short timeframe.
+We’re able to visit popular tourist attractions during less busy periods, even visit some museums or galleries at night when day trippers and large tour groups are long gone.

 2. Stay in central accommodation (& avoid Airbnb)

-Unregulated homestay accommodation such as Airbnb in city centres are taking away long term accommodation for residents, and are sometimes not in areas zoned for tourists.
+Unregulated vacation rentals such as Airbnb in city centres are taking away long term accommodation for residents, and are sometimes not in areas zoned for tourists.
 Noisy tourists coming and going it all hours in a quiet neighbourhood may be detrimental to locals’ quality of life.
 Locals are trying to sleep as they have work the next day and won’t appreciate boisterous tourist antics at 4am!
 No one likes being kept awake by commotion outside.

 TIP: These ethical Airbnb alternatives will help you find hosted stays at your next destination and other options that ensure you won’t inadvertently be taking long-term accommodation from local residents.